Skip to content

 BGM explicitly acknowledges:

-• a framing centred on the impact of the absence of government,
+• a focus on the implementation of the regional government's commitments,

 • a dependency on the availability of public data,